marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 ```

 ## Rules
-Because we don't have access to production code, we cannot use any `DTO` objects, `database repositories`.
+Because we don't have access to production code, we cannot use any `DTO` objects, `database repositories`, etc.

 * We should operate on simplest possible interfaces.
 For example if we call `REST` endpoint, send plain `JSON` and read `JSON`.
 Don't create any internal `DTOs`.
 * I recommend using only official interfaces to create resources.
 We could create entity directly inside database and inside test just retrieve it.
 In my opinion it would not be black-box test then.
 If service change storage in the future, we would need to change our black box tests.